 Detection

-Bank amount (foreign currency) differs from GL amount (USD equivalent).
+Bank amount (foreign currency, settled in USD by the bank) differs from GL amount (USD originally booked).
 Expected for FX wires — the conversion rate at bank settlement differs from the rate booked in the GL.

 User journey